sonatype-nexus-community/iq-success-metrics2/README.md

   * Clone the repository
   * Make your changes
-  * At the root directory of the repo
+  * At the command line in the root directory of the repo

 ```
 To test:
 ./gradlew bootRun

 To build:
-gradle clean build bundle
+gradle clean build examples bundle

 To run:
 java -jar success-metrics-<version>.jar